codefresh-io/cli-v2/docs/commands/cli-v2_runtime_uninstall.md

   -n, --namespace string         If present, the namespace scope for this CLI request
       --repo string              Repository URL [GIT_REPO]
       --request-timeout string   The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
-      --skip-checks              If true, will not verify that runtime exists before uninstalling -b, --upsert-branch            If true will try to checkout the specified branch and create it if it doesn't exist --wait-timeout duration    How long to wait for the runtime components to be deleted (default 8m0s)
+  -b, --upsert-branch            If true will try to checkout the specified branch and create it if it doesn't exist
+      --wait-timeout duration    How long to wait for the runtime components to be deleted (default 8m0s)
 ```